 At the end of this time your ice cream should be the consistency of soft serve.
 For a firm ice cream pour into a container and freeze for at least three hours.

-Makes approximately 15 half cup serves
+Makes approximately 15 half cup serves.

-Cost: approximately $0.70 per 100mL (We used quality ingredients.
-Cost can be reduced by using cheaper ingredients.)
+Cost: Approximately $0.70 per 100mL (we used quality ingredients.
+Cost can be reduced by using cheaper ingredients).

 We included ice creams identified as 'premium' in the Retail World Annual Report – as well as by their packaging (sold in tubs 1L or less), label claims and/or price points – that are available nationally through at least one of the major supermarket chains.
 For comparison purposes we tested the vanilla flavour only.
 All of the premium products included in our taste test meet the minimum milk fat requirements for 'ice cream', according to the producers.
-Price is based on price in stores (not on special) in December 2018.

 Our experts tasted the ice cream samples blind (without knowing the brands) in a randomised order, which was different for each expert.